Ketamine-Medetomidine General Anesthesia Occurs With Alternation of Cortical Electrophysiological Activity Between High and Low Complex States: Results

 \subsection{Transition}

 By analyzing the Figures of the Permutation Entropy and the Fractal Dimension over time throughout the anesthetic induction (see \hyperlink{FIGURE1}{$Figure \cdot 1$}, and \hyperlink{FIGURE6}{$Figure \cdot 6$}), it was verified that after the administration of the anesthetics (\textit{indicated by the vertical red line at 10.5 minutes in both Figures}), the complexity of the electrophysiological activity remained the same without presenting noticeable changes for approximately 1.5 to 2.0 minutes.
-After this time interval, we were able to contemplate an abrupt and expressive transition, which, due to its rapid occurrence, seemed to be consistent with a single-step process.
-The previously higher and approximately constant values presented a decrease and started to exhibit a considerably larger variation (\textit{see \hyperlink{FIGURE1}{$Figure \cdot 1$}, $Sub$-$Figures$ A to V; and \hyperlink{FIGURE6}{$Figure \cdot 6$}, $Sub$-$Figures$ A to L}).
+After this time interval, we were able to contemplate an abrupt and expressive transition, which seemed to be consistent with a single-step process due to its rapid occurrence.
+The previously higher and approximately constant values presented a decrease and started to exhibit a considerably more significant variation (\textit{see \hyperlink{FIGURE1}{$Figure \cdot 1$}, $Sub$-$Figures$ A to V; and \hyperlink{FIGURE6}{$Figure \cdot 6$}, $Sub$-$Figures$ A to L}).

-By analyzing the values of complexity over the coordinates of the electrodes, we could contemplate how distinct specialized areas, as well as the cortex at a systems level, behaved along with the transition (\textit{see} \textit{\hyperlink{FIGURE4}{$Figure \cdot 4$}, and \hyperlink{FIGURE9}{$Figure \cdot 9$}}).
+By analyzing the values of complexity over the coordinates of the electrodes, we could contemplate how distinct specialized areas, as well as the cortex at a system's level, behaved along with the transition (\textit{see} \textit{\hyperlink{FIGURE4}{$Figure \cdot 4$}, and \hyperlink{FIGURE9}{$Figure \cdot 9$}}).
 Changes were noticeable in both measures of complexity evaluated, (\textit{see} \hyperlink{FIGURE4}{$Figure \cdot 4$}) for the Permutation Entropy and (\textit{see} \hyperlink{FIGURE9}{$Figure \cdot 9$}) for the Fractal Dimension.
-Out of these two pictures, the one concerning the Fractal Dimension (\hyperlink{FIGURE9}{$Figure \cdot 9$}) had the changes on the spatiotemporal patterns quite more apparent.
+Out of these two pictures, the one concerning the Fractal Dimension (\hyperlink{FIGURE9}{$Figure \cdot 9$}) had the changes in the spatiotemporal patterns quite more apparent.